avatarsdk/metaperson-oculus-unity-sample/README.md

 ## License

-This OVRLipSync plugin is the property of Oculus and is provided under the [Oculus SDK License](https://developer.oculus.com/licenses/audio-3.3/), which allows for personal and commercial use.
+This OVRLipSync plugin is Oculus' property and is provided under the [Oculus SDK License](https://developer.oculus.com/licenses/audio-3.3/), which allows for personal and commercial use.
 By using this plugin, you agree to the terms of the Oculus SDK License.

 ## Support

-If you have any questions or issues with the sample, please contact us <support@avatarsdk.com>.
+If you have any questions or issues with the sample, don't hesitate to contact us at <support@avatarsdk.com>.